Stop the Whale Massacre in the Faroe Islands!

 - Carnegie, J., Earshot (20 November 2016), "Faroe Islands divided over whaling tradition."

-Faroe Islands Prime Minister and the Minister of Education, Research and Culture:
+Faroe Islands Prime Minister and the Minister of Fisheries:

-I am appalled to learn of the pilot whale slaughter that takes place in the Faroe Islands every year.
-While I understand this is a longstanding tradition of the Faroe Islands, dating back to the medieval period, such a practice must not exist in today's world.
+I am appalled to learn of the dolphin and whale slaughter that takes place in the Faroe Islands every year.
+While I understand this is linked to tradition, such an inhumane practice must not exist in today's world.

 To have hundreds of these precious marine mammals lured into a shallow bay where they become confused and disoriented, only to have them be victims of a mass slaughter is unthinkable.
 Faroese who participate in the grindadráp use large knives to kill and dismember the whales — even killing pregnant mothers and removing the babies from their wombs postmortem.